mynk-tmr/notes/Javascript/2_Intermediate.md

 ### Scope

-`var` : no Block scope, no TDZ, redeclarable, creates a property on `window`
+`var` : no Block scope, no TDZ, redeclarable, creates a property on `window` `const` : can’t be bound to another reference during runtime
 ##### Scope Chain
 - Each scope can access values in all its enclosing scopes but not vice-versa.
 This approach is called **lexical scoping**
 - names in inner scope **overshadow** outer ones.
 Using var to overshadow let/const is `illegal`